JRC1995/KPDrop/README.md

 * Add the following arguments when running train.py for Beam decoding based test: ```--decode_mode=BeamLN --test```

 (every other arguments should be same as that for training for the corresponding model)

+## Citation information to be released later.

+Contact: jishnu.ray.c@gmail.com for any issues or questions.